-I. Covered services in a medical emergency, when urgently needed, or during a disaster serious risk to your health and, if you are a pregnant woman, loss of an unborn child or to that of your unborn child; or
+G. Covered services in a medical emergency, when urgently needed, or during a disaster

-I1.
+G1.
 Care in a medical emergency

-A medical emergency is a medical condition with symptoms such as severe pain or serious injury.
+A medical emergency is a medical condition with symptoms such as illness, severe pain, serious injury, or a medical condition that's quickly getting worse.
 The condition is so serious that, if it doesn't get immediate medical attention, you or anyone with an average knowledge of health and medicine could expect it to result in:

-- serious harm to bodily functions; or - serious dysfunction of any bodily organ or part; or - In the case of a pregnant woman in active labor, when: - o There is not enough time to safely transfer you to another hospital before delivery. - A transfer to another hospital may pose a threat to your health or safety or to that of your unborn child.
+- serious risk to your life and, if you're pregnant, loss of an unborn child; or - loss of or serious harm to bodily functions; or - loss of a limb or function of a limb; or - In the case of a pregnant woman in active labor, when: - o There isn't enough time to safely transfer you to another hospital before delivery. - A transfer to another hospital may pose a threat to your health or safety or to that of your unborn child.